 Is being black ugly?

-First and foremost we need to understand why do different groups humans look so varyingly different from each other.
-Before I get into this, I also want it to be known that humans share about 99.99% of our genetic code with each other regardless of “race”.
-Humanity as a species(anatomically modern) first originated 200,000 years ago somewhere in east Africa.
-Then around 50 thousand years ago bands of humans left Africa for Europe and Asia(Human reaching the Americas 15,00 years ago).
-That being said the first humans had to survive in very hot and arid condition of Africa.
-The sun provides humans with vitamin D, through ultraviolet radiation.
-Too much UVR and a person can develop skin cancer, a good protection from this is to have a lot of melanin, which translates into darker skin, to protect Humans from skin damage.
+First and foremost, we need to understand why different groups of humans appear so distinctly different from one another.
+Before I get into this, I also want it to be known that humans share about 99.99% of our genetic code with each other, regardless of “race”.
+Humanity as a species (anatomically modern) first originated approximately 200,000 years ago in East Africa.
+Then, around 50,000 years ago, bands of humans left Africa for Europe and Asia (Humans reaching the Americas 15,000 years ago).
+That being said, the first humans had to survive in the very hot and arid conditions of Africa.
+The sun provides humans with vitamin D through ultraviolet radiation.
+Too much UVR and a person can develop skin cancer.
+A good protection from this is to have a lot of melanin, which translates into darker skin, to protect Humans from skin damage.
 To project the tops of our heads, coarse and tightly bound hair was needed.
-To better expatriate sweat, broad facial features with larger surfaces tend to do a better a job.
+To better expatriate sweat, broad facial features with larger surfaces tend to do a better job.

 Black people in the United States as well as across Latin America.
 Embody a sense of inferiority in their appearance.
 This is why black women in America spend billions of dollars every year on hair straightening product as well as hair extensions(colloquially called weaves).
 The fact that women who are lighter in skin complexion and possess European physical features are considered more attractive by many black men.
 And why many black people will ridicule each other for possessing features that deemed to African, such darker skin(being called crispy, darker),thicker lips(bottom lip jocks), or coarser hair(nappy hair, bad hair as opposed to good hair which would be European).